houseofcat/turbocookedrabbit/README.md

  1. RabbitMQ Server outage occurs.
  2. Everything pauses in place, creating infinite loops on **GetChannel()** (which calls **GetConnection()**).
     * This can be a bit dangerous itself if you have thousands of goroutines calling **GetChannel()** so plan accordingly.
-	* ***Some errors can occur in Consumers/Publishers/ChannelPools/ConnectionPools for in transit at the time of outage.***
+	* Some errors can occur in Consumers/Publishers/ChannelPools/ConnectionPools for in transit at the time of outage.
  3. RabbitMQ Server connectivity is restored.
- 4. The loop iterations start finding connectivity, then build a connection.
+ 4. The loop iterations start finding connectivity, they build a connection.
-	* The minimum wait time is 5 seconds for the Connection.
+	* The minimum wait time is 5 seconds for the ConnectionHost.
-	* You will start seeing very slow publishing at this time.
+	* You will also start seeing very slow publishing.
- 5. That same loop builds a Channel.
+ 5. This same loop is building a ChannelHost.
-    * The minimum wait time after Connection is 1 second.
+    * The minimum wait time after ChannelHost was built is 1 second.
  6. The total time waited should be about 6 seconds.
  7. The next **GetChannel()** is called.
-	* Because we use RoundRobin connections, the next Connection in the pool is called.
+	* Because we use Round Robin connections, the next Connection in the pool is called.
-	* We wait a minimum of time of 5 seconds, then 1 second again per channel.
+	* We wait a minimum of time of 5 seconds for recreating the ConnectionHost, then 1 second again for the ChannelHost.
  8. This behavior continues until all Connections have been successfully restored.
-    * The behavior changes once all Connections are restored.
- 9. Restoring the remaining Connections.
+ 9. After ConnectionHosts, restoring the remaining ChannelHosts.
     * The minimum wait time is now 1 second, no longer the combined total of 6 seconds.
 	* Slightly faster publshing can be observed.
- 10. Once all Channels are restored, the time wait between publishes is the outer loop of **10 ms**.
+ 10. Once all Channels have been restored, the time wait between publishes is found in the publishing loop: **10 ms**.
     * The connectivity has been fully regenerated at this point.
 	* Full speed publishing can now be observed.

 So you make recognize this as a funky CircuitBreaker pattern.

-CircuitBreaker Behaviors
+Circuit Breaker Behaviors

  * We don't spin up memory, we don't spin up CPU.
  * We don't spam connection requests to our RabbitMQ server.
  * Once connectivity is restored, we don't flood the RabbitMQ server.
    * This is slow-open.
    * The duration of this time becomes (time(connectionSleep + channelSleep)) * n) where ***n*** is the number of unopened Connections.
- * As connectivity is restored, we go through some more throttling behavior.
+ * As connectivity is restored in Connections, we still see throttling behavior.
-   * This is a medium-open.
+   * This is medium-open.
    * The duration of this time becomes (time(channelSleep) * n) where ***n*** is the number of still unopened Channel.
  * Once connectivity is fully open, publish rate should return to normal (pre-outage speed).
+ * At any time, you can revert back to medium-open, slow-open, fully paused.
+   * The loops never stop so you never have to worry about connectivity or reconnectivity.

 All of this behavior depends on the healthy config settings that you determine upfront though - so this is all up to you!

+Just remember Channels get closed or get killed all the time, you don't want this wait time too high.
+Connections rarely fully die, so you want this delay reasonably longer.

 </p>
 </details>